My New Tangle Knot vs O-Knot

 For fun sake, just picture an egg and white yolk on a pan - for your fried egg.
 Did you get it right? :-D

-In Step-2, I start pulling a line from the curvy towards the orb; as though a small piece of cloth is spun out of the orb. :)
+In Step-2, I start pulling a line from the curvy line towards the orb; as though a small piece of cloth is spun out of the orb. :)

 In Step-3, I just pull a line from the bottom of the orb and just echoed the lines, again and again, to cause a nice coverage to the Tangle Knot.